-Can I Use A Firearm in Self-Defense in California?
+Can I Use A Firearm in Self-Defense

 In California, there are a number of laws that prohibit firing a gun for any reason, whether the intended target is a person, animal, or object, and whether or not the intent was to harm or kill someone.